Monocle Eye Care offers many options for contact lenses.

 Custom made soft lenses with quarterly replacement.
 Specially designed for the astigmatism/bifocal combination.

 Large diameter GP lenses, initially used for patients with irregular shaped corneas and to treat keratoconus.
 These lenses are now utilized for patients that have high prescriptions, severe dry eye and/or discomfort with other lens types.

 Therapeutic contact lenses that gently reshapes your cornea while you sleep.
 Find out more about CRT lenses under our Vision Correction tab.

-Regardless of the type of contact lenses you wear, an annual eye exam is recommended to ensure the continued good health of your eyes.
-Request an appointment for an assessment and advice at Monocle Eye Care And Eyewear Gallery in Cornelius, and we will be in touch with you shortly.
+Regardless of the type of contact lenses you wear, an annual eye exam is needed to ensure the continued good health of your eyes.
+Request an appointment for an evaluation at Monocle Eye Care, and we will be in touch with you shortly.